Group A: Haplogroup: E-M35>V68>M78>V22>Y2366>CTS6080>L674>FGC7343

 This group consists of the descendants of Isaac SHELDON of Windsor, Connecticut & Northampton, Massachusetts, and of John Sheldon of South Kingston, Rhode Island.
 This group has the “three brothers” origin story in which three brothers, Isaac (S#1), John (S#2), and William (S#3) came from England in 1637 to join the Dorchester Colony.
 We have proved that Isaac (S#1) & John (S#2)could be brothers.
 This group has not yet found a modern DNA match in the United Kingdom, but it is currently suspected that they are from the ancient SHELDON family of Warwickshire which had its zenith at Beoley in the 16th century.
 As you will see below we have identified at least 8 DNA lines in WARWICKSHIRE.

-- B1: FGC74427 Isaac SHELDON (S#1) ca.1600-aft 1640 of Windsor, Connecticut, also known as the Northampton line , believed that he came from England in 1639 with the Rev. Hewitt to join the Dorchester Colony.
+- B1: FGC74427 Isaac SHELDON (click here to go to his family tree) ca.1600-aft 1640 of Windsor, Connecticut, also known as the Northampton line , believed that he came from England in 1639 with the Rev. Hewitt to join the Dorchester Colony.
 It was previously believed that his son born c1629, Isaac (jr), was the progenitor of this branch and that he was a relation of Godfrey in Group A, and that he was the Isaac named in a Will in Bakewell.
 However, DNA research has since confirmed that this is not possible and that he is, instead, a relation and likely brother, to John of Kingstown.
 The older Isaac was already an adult by 1640 when he owned property in Windsor, Connecticut.
 His date of death is currently unknown.
 A recent document discovery states that Isaac Jr’s brother was in Rhode Island.

-- B2: FGC73741 John SHELDON (S#13) ca.1628-ca.1679 of Kingstown, Rhode Island, also known as the South Kingston line. , is first found in records in Newport, Rhode Island and shortly afterward purchased a large tract of land in the Narragansett Country.
+- B2: FGC73741 John SHELDON (click here to go to his family tree) ca.1628-ca.1679 of Kingstown, Rhode Island, also known as the South Kingston line. , is first found in records in Newport, Rhode Island, and shortly afterward purchased a large tract of land in the Narragansett Country.
 He is often referred to as “John of South Kingston”.
 It was his son, also John (Jr), who lived in South Kingston.
 His wife, Sarah, is named in his son’s Will as “my honored mother Sarah”.

 Group C: Haplogroup: R1b>U106>Z381>Z301>Z30>Z346>FGC11784 not related to Group B in the last 1000 years.